SPIRAL-MED/MedMCP-Calc/README.md

 Run the Build Script:

-The `build.sh` script will automatically create the database schema and load all synthetic patient data.
+The `build.sh` script will automatically create the database schema and load all patient data.

 ```bash
 ./build.sh
 ```

-The build process may take several minutes depending on your system specifications.
+The build process may take several minutes, depending on your system specifications.

 After successful execution, you will have:

-- **Database**: `medmcpcalc_database` containing 49,419 synthetic patient records
+- **Database**: `medmcpcalc_database` containing 49,419 patient records
 - **Read-only User**: `medmcpcalc_readonly_user` for secure query access
 - **Default Password**: `PASSWORD` (change this in production environments)